bo3b/3Dmigoto/FC4/README.md

 ------------
 - Repair tool flame is misaligned, and can't be fixed without breaking other flames.

-- Environment reflections on vertical surfaces are slightly off (e.g. sky blue highlights on walls).

 - Some clipping occurs on the building's interior masks.
 This is pretty minor but you may sometimes notice that the interior of a building may not appear